Dylan-J-Morris/covid19-forecasting-aus/how_to_run_workflows.md

 **Note:** For normal (no scenario) modelling, you do not supply the scenario or scenario date to the functions/sbatch scripts.

 ## Compiling the model code
 The simulation model is written in Cython which means that in order to compile the model a C-compiler is needed.
-Then to compile `sim_class_cython.pyx` run
+Then to compile `sim_class_cython.pyx` run,
 ```
 python model/sim_class_cython_setup.py build_ext -b model
 ```
 which creates a shared object and this is what is referenced in `run_state.py`.
+The flag `build_ext -b model` builds the shared object and stores it in `/model` (Note that there will be some warnings when building this but they relate to building Numpy under cython and can be ignored).
 The model in `sim_class_cython.pyx` is mostly written in python and should be relatively straightforward to understand.
-The real performance gains come from writing the `generate_cases` function with types and this results in an approximate 4x speedup.
+The real performance gains come from using Cython on the `generate_cases` function which results in an approximate 4x speedup over base Python implementation.

 ## Data
 1. In the covid forecasting directory (from github) create a data folder called `data`.